5 minute read

 Data storytelling is about satisfying curiosity and providing insight into services.

 What are people curious about in their services?
 This will be down to individuals.
-I tend to be interested in a bit more ‘out there’ data stories.
-Merging in data such as climate, flooding, high street usage, and how these relate to library usage.
-Other people will be more interested in specific things they are passionate about.
-People who don’t use library services, those from deprived communities, etc.
+I tend to be interested in ‘out there’ data stories.
+Merging library data with data on climate, flooding, high street usage, and how these affect or correlate with library usage.
+Other people will be more interested in specific things they are passionate about, such as the population who don’t use library services, those from deprived communities, etc.

 It’s important to allow time for curiosity without having specific goals in mind, or anything to prove.
 Anything that provides insight into the service can be useful - often we won’t know how until much further down the line.

 How do you get started, or know what data to even think about?
-We need to allow time for ideas, and they should be about real life rather than about data.
+We need to allow time for ideas, and they should come from real life rather than data.
 A couple of ways in which ideas can come are either information triggers, or original thoughts.

 An information trigger

-A library user may mention something, such as they prefer coming to visit the library when town is quiet.
-Because they can get there with less stress, and it becomes a more relaxed experience.
+A library user may mention something, such as they prefer coming to visit the library when the town is quiet.
+Maybe they can get there with less stress, and it becomes a more relaxed experience.
 Small bits of information can trigger an “Ah, that’s interesting, I wonder if…” response.

 In that example, could we explore if libraries are used more when the surrounding area is quieter?
 Difficult to assess, but possible.
 It depends on usage type, and whether the library usage is for leisure or necessity.
 But these are areas that we should be exploring regularly and understand the data that could support that insight.